xaur/proposal/propsals/proposal-phase-2.md

 We propose a budget limit of **USD 10,600** for 12 months (average ~$880/month).
 All funds not spent by the proposal will remain in the treasury.

-We really appreciate your time and consideration.
-Yet again, any and all helpful feedback is greatly appreciated.

-Special thanks to @bee for his help and insightful feedback in polishing this proposal.

 | Category | Details                                    | Price  | Units | Total Price |
 |----------|--------------------------------------------|-------:|------:|------------:|
 | Events   | Room renting                               |  $300  |   10  |     $3,000  |